haifeng-jin/readable-ml-framework/README.md

   [`framework/ops/op_record.py`](https://github.com/haifeng-jin/readable-ml-framework/blob/v0.0.1/framework/ops/op_record.py)
   and
   [`framework/autograd.py`](https://github.com/haifeng-jin/readable-ml-framework/blob/v0.0.1/framework/autograd.py)
-  to understand how do we trace the ops and do backward propagation to compute the gradients.
+  to understand how we trace the ops and do backward propagation to compute the gradients.

 ## Install for development